 - Wash and cut tomato and lemon in medium slices and arrange on ﬁllets

-- Place in middle shelf of oven and bake for about 15 minutes.
+- Place in the middle shelf of the oven and bake for about 15 minutes.
 Since the cooking time depends on the ﬁllet thickness and oven temperatures, check with a fork to conﬁrm that ﬁsh is fully cooked

 - When choosing lemons, go for unwaxed

 - When baking, check the fish after 10 minutes in case it's already cooked through.
 You want to prevent overcooking the fillets

 - Leftover will keep well in the fridge for 2 days